nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

-## horizontally scaling python data processing
+## scaling python data processing horizontally

 full source code is available [here](https://github.com/nathants/posts/tree/002/002_horizontally_scaling_python_data_processing).

-previously we scaled an analysis of the nyc taxi dataset [vertically](https://nathants.com/posts/vertically-scaling-python-data-processing) on a single machine, now let's try horizontally on multiple machines. instead of a single i3en.24xlarge we'll use twelve i3en.2xlarge.
+previously we scaled an analysis of the nyc taxi dataset [vertically](https://nathants.com/posts/scaling-python-data-processing-vertically) on a single machine, now let's try horizontally on multiple machines. instead of a single i3en.24xlarge we'll use twelve i3en.2xlarge.

-we'll be using the same code and aws setup from before. for context refer to the [vertical scaling](https://nathants.com/posts/vertically-scaling-python-data-processing) post.
+we'll be using the same code and aws setup from before. for context refer to the [vertical scaling](https://nathants.com/posts/scaling-python-data-processing-vertically) post.

 first we're going to need some ec2 instances.